 Such was the growing level of apprehension around Zoom’s security and privacy capabilities that CEO Eric Yuan even wrote an open letter apologizing for Zoom’s lack of security.

 SMB decision makers should be asking themselves what kind of company is providing their UCaaS.
 Is their security comprehensive enough?
-Are you certain your data is safeguarded properly?
+Are you certain your data is safeguarded properly with your UCaaS provider?

 UCaaS Is Not Just a Stop-Gap

 While most have sought out UCaaS platforms for their video conferencing and chat capabilities, there are a raft of other functions found in them that should be considered when thinking about using a communications app for the long-term.